amanpwl92/konnect-team-interview-ingest-exercise/notes.md

 15. any monitoring to see lags or any other metric ?
 16. add unit test cases too.
 17. at consumer side, we can maintain some data in map to store (entity id, updated_at of last event processed).
 This map can help to fix out of order updated handling.
 We process only if updated_at of event > updated_at of event id from map
+18. we could use spring consumer which can have auto retry with backoff
+19. right now single kafka topic is used for different schemas.
+Schemas are varying and have less common fields so we did not create one unified schema.
+We used one single topic as created using docker compose.

 # Understanding sample events schema and pattern